exbotanical/connective-tissue/docs/connective-tissue.circularsinglylinkedlist.head.md

 ## CircularSinglyLinkedList.head property

-The head node; implemented internally as a ring
+The head node; implemented internally as a ring.
+The head is initialized to null; you must insert a node to initially populate the list.

 <b>Signature:</b>